varrahan/tt-metrics-exporter/docs/info/OPERATIONAL_CONTRACT.md

 do not make the exporter unready.
 Unsupported values remain absent rather than being synthesized as zero.

+Potentially side-effecting sysfs families are explicit opt-ins. `hwmon` reads require `--collect-hwmon`, and PCIe performance counters require `--collect-pcie-counters`.
+The production physical-hardware deployment enables only the sources qualified for that platform.

 ## Source policy

 The bounded collection sources are: